bkstar123/api-demo/README.md

 ## 4 Conclusion

-Congratulations, you have completed this tutorial on how to build a powerful API system using ```bkstar123/laravel-api-buddy```package and protect your API routes with Laravel Passport.
+&ndash; Congratulations, you have completed this tutorial on how to build a powerful API system using ```bkstar123/laravel-api-buddy```package and protect your API routes with Laravel Passport.

-The last step is to build a good API documentation for your users easier to consume.
+&ndash; The last step is to build a good API documentation for your users easier to consume.
 For this purpose, you can use **Postman** to create a beautiful API documentation and share it with the world.